fraserlove/gpt-alpha/README.md

 ```

 ### Inference
-The GPT model can be used for inference using the `inference.py` script.
+GPT-α can be used for inference using the `inference.py` script.
 The script generates completions given a context.
 The completions are generated using the top-k sampling strategy.
 The maximum length of the completions, temperature and k value can be set in the script.
-Alternatively, the model is available on the Hugging Face Model Hub [here](https://huggingface.co/fraserlove/gpt-alpha) for use in the Hugging Face Transformers library allows inference to be performed in three lines of code.
+Alternatively, GPT-α is available on the Hugging Face Model Hub [here](https://huggingface.co/fraserlove/gpt-alpha) for use in the Hugging Face Transformers library and allows for inference to be performed in three lines of code.